elcinelif/toxikind/README.md

 The performance is measured using the [F1-Score](https://en.wikipedia.org/wiki/F-score), a harmonic mean balancing both the precision and recall of a supervised predictive model.

 # Data
-This project uses the [*Tox21*](http://bioinf.jku.at/research/DeepTox/tox21.html) dataset withh more than 8.000 compounds, each having about 800 chemical properties.
-Dependant variables are binary human toxicities for 12 biological assays.
+This project uses the [*Tox21*](http://bioinf.jku.at/research/DeepTox/tox21.html) dataset with more than 8.000 compounds, each having about 800 chemical properties.
+The dependent variables are toxicities for twelve biological assays in binary form.

 # Model
-In the current project status, a Gradient Boosting model is being used.
-More specific, the [*GradientBoostingClassifier*](https://scikit-learn.org/1.6/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html) implemented in Scikit-Learn.
+In the current project status, the [*Gradient Boosting Classifier*](https://scikit-learn.org/1.6/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html) from Scikit-Learn is being used.

 The model hyperparameters are:
 - Number of estimators = 300